 A: After the first few weeks of assessment, the academy follows a curriculum.
 Every training group covers the same topics though the activities may vary depending on the ability of the players.
 For example, on the girl's side, TSS usually spends the first half of the program working on individual skills and then spends the second half working on group play.
 You can view both the boys and the girls curriculum online.

 A: Yes we do.
-Our Holiday Power Tournament runs over the winter school break.
+Our Power 5 Tournament runs over the winter school break.
 Team registrations are generally accepted by the last week of October each year.